Teaching and learning definitions

 My educational background is [details of your credentials and accomplishments].

-In addition to my interest in teaching, my career has been centered in the field of [the fields you teach].
+In addition to my interest in teaching, my career has been centred in the field of [the fields you teach].
 On a personal note, [something about your personal life or personality].
 Some of my hobbies include [your hobbies].

 I am looking forward to the experience and challenge of teaching and learning online with you. [course name] is a course that covers a vast amount of information, but due to its nature it is easily applied to our own life and the lives of those around us.
 Let’s work together to ensure a positive outcome.